-The AHI measures how many times you these events occur per hour on average, which helps your doctor determine the severity of your sleep apnea.
+The AHI measures how many times these events occur per hour on average, which helps your doctor determine the severity of your sleep apnea.

 CPAP pressure is the amount (usually shown as an average) of air pressure delivered by the CPAP machine.
 Air pressure holds the airway open to prevent sleep apnea.

 A certain amount of air leakage from your CPAP mask is normal, but excessive leakage could indicate a poorly fitting mask or a mouth leak.
 CPAP leakage can decrease air pressure and compromise the quality of your CPAP treatment.

 Usage is the amount of time you wear your CPAP mask with your CPAP machine turned on.
 Today’s CPAP machines can tell whether you are actually wearing the mask or if you have just turned on the CPAP machine but did not wear the mask.

 Machines with basic tracking typically focus on usage but may not track AHI, pressure, or CPAP leak.
 Advanced CPAP machines track advanced statistics, and some contain a modem that allows you to share the results with your doctor.

 The Importance of CPAP Compliance

-Because their jobs may depend on showing that they use their CPAP machines as directed, some people actually try to figure out how to cheat CPAP compliance.
+Unfortunately, some people actually try to figure out how to cheat CPAP compliance because their jobs may depend on showing that they use their CPAP machines as directed.
 The truth is that they are only cheating themselves.